iamyajat/WhatsAppThem/README.md

 # WhatsAppThem
-A simple PWA which you can use to send WhatsApp messages without saving the number.
+- A simple PWA which you can use to send WhatsApp messages without saving the number.
+- Try it out here -> https://whatsappthem.iamyajat.co/